siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step2.md

 `cat example-nats-cluster.yaml`{{execute}}

 Here the `NatsCluster` is configured to run on a single pod with the name `nats-siddhi`.
+Here, the name is prefixed with `nats` following NATS default naming convention.

 Deploy the NATS cluster by running the following command.

 `kubectl apply -f example-nats-cluster.yaml`{{execute}}

+### Create NATS Streaming Cluster

+Similar to NATS, a single node NATS Streaming cluster will be used for this scenario.

-Similar to NATS, download the YAML to create a NATS Streaming cluster with the below command.
+Download the YAML to create a NATS Streaming cluster with the below command.

 `wget https://raw.githubusercontent.com/siddhi-io/siddhi-operator/v0.2.0-m2/deploy/examples/example-stan-cluster.yaml`{{execute}}